100% Free Consultation (225) 412-6348

 Common Challenges Faced by Longshore Workers in Baton Rouge

-Longshore workers in Baton Rouge face a unique set of challenges due to the city's bustling port activities and industrial infrastructure.
-The Mississippi River's proximity means constant movement of cargo, requiring longshoremen to be adept in managing heavy machinery and ensuring the safe handling of freight.
-In addition, the humid subtropical climate of Baton Rouge can exacerbate working conditions, leading to heat-related illnesses and fatigue.
+Longshore workers in Baton Rouge face unique challenges because of the city's active port and industrial infrastructure.
+The Mississippi River's constant cargo traffic requires longshoremen to handle heavy equipment and manage freight safely.
+The humid, subtropical climate can intensify working conditions, causing heat-related illnesses and fatigue.

 The following job areas are covered by the LHWCA: